Mohammed-Saleh-Ishaq/PY-API/README.md

 --> Provided API Documentation : FastAPI automatically generates interactive API documentation (using Swagger UI) accessible at /docs and alternative
     documentation (using ReDoc) at /redoc.

---> This code provides a foundational understanding
+--> This code provides a foundational understanding of building RESTful APIs with FastAPI and demonstrates essential concepts